HANNAH’S PROMISE INTERNATIONAL AID

 non-communicable diseases take on public funds, family financial

 futures and in children’s lives.
-Helping others is a major focus of
+Helping others is the only focus of

 Hannah’s Promise work.
-Emergency medicine, equipment donations and
+For Rad, emergency medicine, equipment donations and

 continuing medical education are also important program areas.
-I also continue
+We both continue

 to assist other non-governmental organizations to register in Vietnam so